MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/whats-a-uwp.md

 For a more detailed look at the UWP, read the [Guide to Universal Windows Platform apps](universal-application-platform-guide.md).
-Then, check out [Get set up](get-set-up.md) to download the tools you need to start creating apps.
+Then, check out [Get set up](get-set-up.md) to download the tools you need to start creating apps, and then write [your first app](your-first-app.md)!

 ## More advanced topics